Capacity Building Program: The Flying Eagle

 - Multi-year Project Funding

-The Flying Eagle component provides flexible short-term support to Aboriginal arts groups, collectives, organizations, independent arts administrators and artistic mediators.
+The Flying Eagle component provides flexible short-term grants (up to 6 months) to Aboriginal arts groups, collectives, organizations, independent arts administrators and artistic mediators.
 Grants may be used for organizational development and professional development.

 Aboriginal arts groups, collectives, organizations, independent arts administrators and artistic mediators are eligible to apply.
 Independent arts administrators and artistic mediators must be Canadian citizens or permanent residents of Canada, as defined by Citizenship and Immigration Canada.